-Total shoulder replacement post-operative physical therapy protocol
+Total shoulder replacement post-op physical therapy protocol

 - Use of a sling for 3 weeks post-op unless otherwise indicated.